 Managerial CommunicationBack to Course Guide

 The course explores the relationship between management and communications, providing the students with the tools to improve their organizational communication skills.
-Topics include effective application of managerial and communication skills, motivational theories, and the importance of communication skills in a global environment.
+Topics include effective application of managerial and communication skills, motivational theories, management theories, and communication theories.

 CAVEAT: No graduate credit will be awarded if COM3469 has been successfully completed.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

 - Identifying and examining the communication traits of a successful manager.

 - Recommending ways to build stronger relationships between management and employees, improving interpersonal relationships.

 - Proposing how communication personalities might positively and negatively affect an organization.

 - Recommending methods of adapting one’s leadership style to the organizational environment.

 - Examining how to adapt one’s communication style to interpersonal relationships at the workplace.